richardli/SUMMER/cran-comments.md

  Availability using Additional_repositories specification:
   INLA   yes   https://www.math.ntnu.no/inla/R/stable

-The first part does not seem to be an issue.
+**Response:** The first part does not seem to be an issue.
 For the latter, the INLA repository is included in Additional_repositories.

 * Files ‘README.md’ or ‘NEWS.md’ cannot be checked without ‘pandoc’ being installed.

-I can remove this NOTE by adding README.md file to .Rbuildignore, but I don't think I should do this.
+**Response:** I can remove this NOTE by adding README.md file to .Rbuildignore, but I don't think I should do this.

 * Possibly mis-spelled words in DESCRIPTION:
   Spatio (3:8)
   spatio (9:63)

-The word spatio is not misspelled.
+**Response:** The word spatio is not misspelled.
 It is part of the hyphenated word spatio-temporal.

 ## Round 1 Response

 * Thanks, please omit the redundant 'in R' in your title.

+**Response:** Done

 * Please add a reference for this method in the 'Description' field of your DESCRIPTION file in the form authors (year) <doi:...>